TR33SS/forMARVEL/LVL0.md/lvl0.md

 ---
 ## **TASK 4: Get familiar with the command line on ubuntu and do the following subtasks:**

- Give the commands as given  below  to create 2600 files in a folder.
+ Give the commands as given  below.

 ```